 How it works is that following a strike, your score in the subsequent frame is added onto the 10 you got for the strike.

-For example, if you bowled a strike but in the next frame only knocked down 5 pins, your score for the strike frame would be 15 (10 + 5).
+For example, if you bowled a strike but in the next frame only knocked down five pins, your score for the strike frame would be 15 (10 + 5).

 A spare – or knocking down all your bowling pins with two rolls in a frame – works in much the same way as a strike, but only adds the value of your first roll in the subsequent frame to your score of 10.

-For example, if you bowl a spare and in your next frame roll a 4 and a 3 in your two throws, you'd add 4 onto your 10 to score 14 for the spare.
+For example, if you bowl a spare and in your next frame knock down four and then three in your two throws, you’d add four to your 10 to score 14 for the spare.

-Ready to attempt that perfect score of 300?
+Ready to attempt that perfect bowling score of 300?
 Head to your nearest Zone Bowling today and let the good times roll!